What Does a Pharmacist Do? Job Duties, Salary, and More

 |• Compound and dispense chemotherapy drugs • Research treatments and review drugs the hospital uses for cancer patients

-If you're looking for a career that allows you to help others by improving their health, then a career as a pharmacist may be right for you.
-Educating patients or customers and ensuring their prescriptions are safe to take with their other health conditions, and medications can improve their quality of life and possibly even save lives.
+If you're looking for a career that allows you to help others by improving their health, a career as a pharmacist may be right for you.
+By educating a patient or customer and ensuring their prescriptions are safe to take with their other health conditions and medications, you can improve their quality of life and possibly even save a life.

-According to Indeed, the national average base salary for pharmacists in India is ₹2,12,703 [1].
-Some of the highest-paying cities include Noida, Uttar Pradesh; Bengaluru, Karnataka; and Gurgaon, Haryana.
-Your pay as a pharmacist will depend on your experience, role, and place of employment.
+Pharmacists in Canada earn an annual salary between $54,112 and $144,300, with an average of $104,646, according to the Government of Canada Job Bank [1].
+The job forecast for pharmacists depends on the region; however, most regions have a fair to good outlook.

 In addition to a high salary, pharmacists can typically enjoy the following benefits:

+Job security: Even though the job growth rate is fair to good, the role requires a license, which provides some job security.

 Flexibility: You'll have options for choosing where and how you want to work.
-For example, if you enjoy working directly with people, becoming a retail or community pharmacist is an excellent choice.
-If you prefer to work more independently, you may become a clinical research pharmacist who mainly deals with other medical professionals rather than customers.
-Pharmacists can work for national drug store chains or open independent pharmacies.
+For example, if you enjoy working directly with people, becoming a retail or ambulatory care pharmacist is an excellent choice.
+If you are more introverted and prefer to work more independently, you may opt to become a nuclear pharmacist who only deals with other medical professionals rather than customers.
+Pharmacists can work for national drug store companies or open their own independent pharmacies.
 They may be completely autonomous or work with a large team.
+They may work nine-to-five jobs or work nights and weekends.

 As a pharmacist, you can directly impact people’s lives.
 Success in this career relies on a combination of skills that include: